-Refer to the Systemwalker Operation Manager Installation Guide for details on the backup and restoration procedures.
+Refer to "Chapter 3 Backing Up or Restoring Operation Environment" for details on the backup and restoration procedures.

 - Extracting and distributing policy information

 The user information in user limit lists for job execution can be extracted and distributed as policy information.
 Policy information can be extracted and distributed by selecting Operation information from the Environment definition tab of the Extract Policy window.